Download a copy of our Terms & Conditions in PDF Here

 - Cupboards should be clean and all personal effects and food items removed

 We will allow for normal expected wear and tear to the vehicle bearing in mind the distance you travelled and the length of your rental.
+However during this time of heightened health risk to staff from Coronavirus the following apply:

 - If we discover a pet or animal has been kept in the vehicle without our prior written agreement an additional cleaning charge of £200 will be charged to your payment card or taken from your deposit.